byrobingames/batch/README.md

 Step 2- Install the zip file: Go to : http://community.stencyl.com/index.php/topic,30432.0.html

+IOS ONLY for ANDROID go to Step 6.
 Step 3- Go to https://developer.apple.com/membercenter/index.action#accountSummary to get your Team Id from your account.

 Step 4- Go to batch extension folder ../stencylworks/engine-extensions/batch-master